motchy869/MathLib/README.md

 # MathLib

 This is my hobby C++ header-only math library including Analysis, Linear Algebra, Signal Processing.
-This library is utilized and tested in my project, embedded base-band DSP TMS320C6748 in on-vehicle digital radio.
+This library is utilized and tested in my several private projects.

 ## 1. Prerequisites